burcakotlu/GLANET/docs/source/tutorial.rst

 	* *False Discovery Rate (FDR)*
 		-  Default *False Discovery Rate (FDR)* is 0.05.

-	* *Bonferroni Correction Significance Criteria*
+	* *Bonferroni Correction Significance Level*
-		-  Default *Bonferroni Correction Significance Criteria* is 0.05.
+		-  Default *Bonferroni Correction Significance Level* is 0.05.

-	* *Number of Permutations*
+	* *Number of Samplings*
-		-  Choose the *number of permutations* among 5000, 10000, 50000 and 100000 choices.
+		-  Choose the *number of samplings* among 5000, 10000, 50000 and 100000 choices.
-	Start with smaller number of permutations, and increase number of permutations depending on your computer's performance.
+	Start with smaller number of samplings, and increase number of samplings depending on your computer's performance.

-	* *Number of Permutations In Each Run*
+	* *Number of samplings In Each Run*
-		-  Choose the *number of permutations* in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
+		-  Choose the *number of samplings* in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
 	If your system properties are good such as CPU and RAM, prefer minimum number of runs.
-	You may have 10000 permutations, by achieving 10000 permutations in each run, which makes 10000/10000 = 1 run at total.
+	You may have 10000 samplings, by achieving 10000 samplings in each run, which makes 10000/10000 = 1 run at total.
-	Or you may have 100000 permutations, by achieving 10000 permutations in each run, which makes 100000/10000 = 10 runs at total.
+	Or you may have 100000 samplings, by achieving 10000 samplings in each run, which makes 100000/10000 = 10 runs at total.

 8)	**Regulatory Sequence Analysis**: (Optional)